Climate of Mars: Dust storms

 When the Mariner 9 probe arrived at Mars in 1971, scientists expected to see crisp new pictures of surface detail.
 Instead they saw a near planet-wide dust storm with only the giant volcano Olympus Mons showing above the haze.
 The storm lasted for a month, an occurrence scientists have since learned is quite common on Mars.
 Using data from Mariner 9, James B. Pollack et al. proposed a mechanism for Mars dust storms in 1973.

 As observed by the Viking spacecraft from the surface, "during a global dust storm the diurnal temperature range narrowed sharply, from 50°C to about 10°C, and the wind speeds picked up considerably—indeed, within only an hour of the storm's arrival they had increased to 17 m/s, with gusts up to 26 m/s.
 Nevertheless, no actual transport of material was observed at either site, only a gradual brightening and loss of contrast of the surface material as dust settled onto it."

 On June 26, 2001, the Hubble Space Telescope spotted a dust storm brewing in Hellas Basin on Mars (pictured right).
 A day later the storm "exploded" and became a global event.
 Orbital measurements showed that this dust storm reduced the average temperature of the surface and raised the temperature of the atmosphere of Mars by 30 K. The low density of the Martian atmosphere means that winds of 18 to 22 m/s are needed to lift dust from the surface, but since Mars is so dry, the dust can stay in the atmosphere far longer than on Earth, where it is soon washed out by rain.
 The season following that dust storm had daytime temperatures 4 K below average.
-This was attributed to the global covering of light-colored dust that settled out of the dust storm, temporarily increasing Mars' albedo.
+This was attributed to the global covering of light-colored dust that settled out of the dust storm, temporarily increasing Mars's albedo.